 The more issues you have, the lower the score.

-Using our website as a starting point, you can see we’re scoring 92 out of 100.
+Using our website as a starting point, you can see we score 92 out of 100.
 That’s amazing!
 Yes, we practice what we preach!

 If you’re not put off by Page Insights, GTmetrix adds another level of data.
-This time you can see more results and see data like actual page loading speed, size, and more.
+This time you can see more data like actual page loading speed, size, and more.

 I use Google Page Insights first to see the big picture.
-As I tick the big things off the list, I move over to GTmetrix to help me refine my process and spot quick wins.
+As I tick the big things off the list, I move to GTmetrix.
+It helps me refine my process and spot quick wins.
 Again looking at this website, we’re doing great!

 Medium: HTML Code